 Election of Panel Members

 6.1 The Gas Supplier Parties will not be separately represented on the Panel.
 Accordingly, each reference in this Clause 6 to a ‘Party Category’ or the ‘Party Categories’ shall be reference to each Party Category or all Party Categories other than the Party Category representing the Gas Supplier Parties.
+Furthermore, the Alt HAN Co Party does not form a Party Category, and are not entitled to be separately represented on the Panel.

 Share of Costs